Ashwagandha for Gut Health: IBS, Probiotics & Digestion

 Teelixir's Formulation: Considerations for Gut Applications

 For gut health specifically, the organic certification of our ashwagandha is particularly relevant.
-Pesticide residues and heavy metal contamination can themselves disrupt the gut microbiome and intestinal barrier function.
-Our ACO certified organic specification and third-party heavy metal testing mean the supplement itself is not introducing gut-disrupting contaminants.
+Our ACO certified organic specification and third-party heavy metal testing ensure the supplement meets quality standards.

 Root-only extraction: the root starch and polysaccharide fraction in whole-root preparations may contribute to gut benefits through direct prebiotic activity.
 Our concentrated extract removes much of this bulk material while preserving the withanolide and saponin fractions.
 This is appropriate for concentrated dosing, though it means direct fibre-type prebiotic benefit from ashwagandha itself is minimal at standard serving sizes.